benjaminpatrickevans/ConvGP/README.md

 - Poor Interpretability.
 Although google brain appears to be doing some promising research in this area [here](https://distill.pub/2017/feature-visualization/), however a large limitation is still interpretability of feature interaction
 - Require large amounts of training data

-An example of an evolved architecture is shown below
+The developed method uses strongly-typed genetic programming to automatically evolve trees which can be used for binary image classification.
+An example of an evolved tree is shown below

 ![Example Tree](res/images/example-tree.png "A sample solution for the JAFFE dataset")

-A breakdown of the architecture is given below, a structure is enforced using strongly typed genetic programming.
+A breakdown of the tree architecture is given below, the structure is enforced using strongly-typed genetic programming.

 ![Example Architecture](res/images/tier.png "Example tree demonstranting the architecture")